agungTuanany/NodeJS_course_by_maximillian/chapter-14-adding-authentication/README.md

 ![chapter-14-2.gif](./images/gif/chapter-14-2.gif "What is authentication")
 <br/>

-Well w obviously got our **User** using our application, interacting with our views and we get the **server** and **database** with which our server works, these are all things we worked in this course already.
+Well we obviously got our **User** using our application, interacting with our views and we get the **server** and **database** with which our server works, these are all things we worked in this course already.